 - 6.1.
 The Academy will act in accordance with the Admissions Policy. - 6.2.
-The academy will apply the same entry criteria to all pupils/students and potential pupil/students. - 6.3.
-In the event of entry examinations, the academy will support those with SEND by making any reasonable adjustments necessary, e.g. publishing exam papers in a larger font.
+The academy will apply the same entry criteria to all pupils and potential pupils. - 6.3.
+In the event of entry examinations, the academy will support those with SEND by making any reasonable adjustments necessary, e.g. publishing exam papers in a larger font. - 6.4.
+The Academy will strive to not put any pupil at a substantial disadvantage by making reasonable adjustments prior to the pupil starting at the academy.

-- 6.4.
-The Academy will strive to not put any pupil/student at a substantial disadvantage by making reasonable adjustments prior to the pupil/student starting at the academy. - 6.5.
+- 6.5.
 All pupils/students, including those with SEND, will have appropriate access to all of the opportunities available to any member of the academy community. - 6.6.
-Information will be obtained on future pupils/students in order to facilitate advanced planning. - 6.7.
-Prospective parents/carers of statemented pupils/students, and pupils/students with SEND, are invited to a transition meeting prior to the pupil/student starting the academy in order to discuss the pupil/student's specific needs.
+Information will be obtained on future pupils in order to facilitate advanced planning. - 6.7.
+Prospective parents/carers of pupils with an Education Health Care Plan, and pupils with SEND, are invited to a transition meeting prior to the pupil starting the academy in order to discuss the pupil's specific needs.